 I don’t think I’ve seen a better value automatic self-cleaning litter box on the market; not yet at least.
 Not sure how much the recurring price of using this litter box would add up to, especially since you need to buy pee pads for it, but I’m sure that cost can be lessened by buying cheaper alternatives, like Amazon’s own brand ones, to the branded Purina ones.
 Either way, really low upfront cost, so worth looking into.

 If you’re willing to spend a little extra, you might want to give the Petsafe ScoopFree Ultra a try.
 There seem to be pretty positive reviews on it, especially when you consider the majority of litter boxes typically get roughly 3/5 star reviews.
 And, as I said before, in case you’re interested in hiding it by paring this box up with hidden litter furniture, grabbing the uncovered version is even cheaper to do.
 If you’re not considering hiding the litter box at all, I do think this is probably the most visually appealing option when it comes to automated boxes, at least from my point of view.

-Tried, tested, and true, this is one of the oldest well-functioning self-cleaning litter boxes around.
-Not sure if it can beat the first two options, but it’s a great option to consider if you’re interested in continuing to use the litter you currently have at home.
+The PetSafe Simply Clean is an option to consider if you’re interested in continuing to use the litter you currently have at home; though it may not be the most ideal option, as there do seem to be a lot of issues with the motor on this robotic litter box not lasting a very long time – many people reporting issues with it no longer running around 6 months into use.
 To my knowledge, the other two boxes I’ve listed, as well as most other self-cleaning types, are intended to be used with a specialized cat litter and/or pee pads, so if using your own litter is important to you, be sure to pay close attention to whether you can continue to do so if you’re interested in an automated box.

 Reduce Tracking with Hidden & Automatic Litter Boxes